nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.

 Examples:
-* `edittask 3 ti/2 task/Group Project Meeting` Changes the description of the 2nd task attached to the 3rd person in the list to `Group Project Meeting`.
+* `edittask 3 ti/2 task/Group Project Meeting` Changes the taskName of the 2nd task attached to the 3rd person in the list to `Group Project Meeting`.

 ### Clearing all entries : `clear`